loregamer/rpghq-userscripts/docs/roadmap.md

   - [x] Ensure that dependencies between functions/scripts are respected conceptually (e.g., caching logic runs before scripts that might use cached data).

   - [x] Document the execution order and the reasoning behind it (`docs/execution_order.md`).

+## Future Ideas / Potential Phases

+- [x] **Color Picker for Notification Settings:** Implement a visual color picker input type instead of relying on hex codes in text fields or JSON.
+- [ ] **Advanced Script Filtering/Search:** More robust search within the manager UI.
+- [ ] **Import/Export Settings:** Allow users to backup and restore their manager and script settings.
+- [ ] **Online Script Repository Integration:** (Ambitious) Ability to browse and install scripts from an online source.
+- [ ] **Profile-Based Settings:** Allow different sets of enabled scripts/settings for different forum activities.

 - **Checkpoint:** Users can manage topic visibility and appearance directly on forum view pages.
   - [ ] Identify topic rows (e.g., `li.row`) on forum view pages (`viewforum.php`).